mis350/matplotlib-charts-django/README.md

 Look at the example in myapp and copy plots.py to your app.

-You need to create rapper functions in plots.py that produce different types of plots.
-You prepare the data in your views and pass them to the plot function in plots.py to produce a plot that can be embedded in a Django tempalte
+You need to create wrapper functions in plots.py that produce different types of plots.
+You prepare the data in your views and pass them to the plot function in plots.py to produce a plot that can be embedded in a Django template

 ## Resources